FAQ

 The RoadbookRally.com platform and app will detect neutralization zones and their allotted times from your roadbook automatically.

-neutralization zone, roadbook screenshot DN - Beginning of the neutralization zone (DN countdown starts, in above example: 15 minutes)
+DN - Beginning of the neutralization zone (the countdown starts at the DN waypoint, in the example below: 15 minutes)

 FN - End of the neutralization zone (you can cross the FN waypoint center when the countdown reaches zero)